Thanksgiving Game Plan, Timeline and Tips

 - Make mashed side dishes.
 Whether it’s mashed potatoes, mashed sweet potatoes, or mashed butternut squash, these can easily be reheated the next day.

 - Make appetizers.
-Recipes like classic deviled eggs, French onion dip, or spinach artichoke dip can be stored in the fridge for a day or more.
+Recipes like classic deviled eggs, French onion dip, stuffed mushrooms, or spinach artichoke dip can be stored in the fridge for a day or more.

 - Make salad dressing.
 Quickly whisk together a lemon vinaigrette or apple cider vinaigrette and store in the fridge.
 They’ll just need a quick shake before serving.